CharlesTaylor7/citadels/README.md

 Fly.io hosts and runs the Rust server as a docker image.
 Supabase is used for:
-- auth
 - cdn for static assets
-- database for game data
+- postgres database for game data
+- Note: The supabase auth service is not in use, which means most of the data apis will not work. e.g.
+    - no access to realtime ws
+    - "auth" schema in postgres is unused
+    - no postgrest api
+    - no graphql api

 To release:
 - push changes to the repo's `main` branch. this will trigger a docker build.